paulgowdy/iSono-Ultrasound-Screening/README.md

 ## Model Description

 First, an input image is segmented using spectral_clustering (sklearn.cluster).
-A user-determined family of clustering parameters is used for each image.
-Currently I vary the number of segments and beta (roughly the bending energy of the segment boundaries).
-I used the following sets of values:
+A user-determined family of clustering parameters is applied to each image.
+Currently I only vary the number of segments and beta (roughly the bending energy of the segment boundaries), but other parameters could be used.
+I chose the following sets of values:

 n_segments = [35, 40, 45, 50, 55, 60]</br>
 betas = [5, 6, 7, 8, 9, 10]

 This produces a family of segmented images (see multi_segment in is_utils.py).
 An individual segmented image looks like this:

-From this point forward, n_segment-beta value combinations are held apart: each step below is repeated seperately for each of the 36 possible n-beta pairs.
+From this point forward, n_segment-beta value combinations are held apart: the steps below are repeated seperately for each of the 36 possible n-beta pairs.

+Segments are individually featurized.
+A full list of segment features can be seen in feature_schema.txt located in the features folder.
+In order to train a

 ### Using Current (Pretrained) Model